Interviewed by Laura Kindsvater, Stewardship & Outreach Intern

 About Larry’s Work

-Which program(s) are you affiliated with?
 (DiRT, IPM, Trail Dogs, property steward, fundraising, office work, etc.)?

 I am a property steward for the Dry Creek property in Brentwood.
 It is a 10-acre plot of farm land situated between the farmland in Brentwood that I enjoy visiting and the ever-expanding rows and rows of housing that continue to proliferate the countryside.